On-campus mental health resources at Brown University

 What if my health insurance isn't listed?

 If you have your parents' health insurance, it's possible that it doesn't exist in Rhode Island.
-Try finding out what the benefits are of Alternatively, try asking about sliding scale fees.
+Try finding out what the benefits are of by asking your parents or calling the health insurance company directly.
+Alternatively, try asking therapists about sliding scale fees they may offer.

 Paying for therapy